ByteRoman/ByteRoman/README.md

 👋 **Hi there! ** 👋

-I'm Roman, a tech enthusiast currently on a journey to become a professional of systems administration and cloud engineering ️ at TAFE SA, and I also hold a Certificate 4 in IT Networking from the same institution.
+I'm Roman, a tech enthusiast currently on a journey to become a professional of systems administration and cloud engineering ️at TAFE SA, and I also hold a Certificate 4 in IT Networking from the same institution.

 ✨ My Interests: